brinkbrink/ForayFriend/README.md

 # Foray Friend
-A simple app to keep track of what is found on forays.
+A friendly, simple app to keep track of what is found on forays.